intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/actions/add-document.md

 |**Note**: The support of the [Document Entry Templates](https://www.ibm.com/support/knowledgecenter/SSNW2F_5.5.0/com.ibm.p8.sysoverview.doc/p8sov011.htm) has been added since Unity version 7.8.0

-The following configuration steps should be executed to enable the Document entry templates at Unity standard  "Add document" dialog:
+The following configuration steps should be executed to enable the Document entry templates in Unity standard  `Add document` dialog:
- - configure CE document entry template selector that will be used to select the specific entry template at the Unity's Add document dialog;
+ - configure CE document entry template selector that will be used to select the specific entry template in `Add document` dialog
- - use CE document entry selector at the Unity's Add document action.
+ - use CE document entry selector in `add_document` action configuration

 #### Configure CE document entry template selector